 RAVE

 DEFROSTING : The best way is the traditional overnight thaw in the fridge in a covered bowl.
-If you didn’t plan ahead, the next best option is put them in a bag, and submerge it in a bowl under a light stream of cold running water (weight down bag with a plate).
-They should be defrosted in 15-20 minutes.
-OR this last method works OK in a pinch: I’ve simply put the frozen shrimp in a bowl, covered them with an inch of very cold water, and stirred them every 5 minutes or so, which should take maybe 30 mins.
-Cooking from frozen: One can but I would not recommend if possible.
+If you didn’t plan ahead, the next best option is put them in a plastic baggie, run a light stream of cold running water over it (you can weigh down bag with a cup or plate).
+The shrimp should be defrosted in about 15 minutes or so.
+This last method works OK too in a pinch: I’ve simply put the frozen shrimp in a bowl, covered them with an inch of very cold water, and stirred them every 5 minutes or so.
+Defrosting this way should take maybe 15-20 mins.
+Cooking from frozen: A no no. I would not recommend it.
 They will shrink more and be tougher.
-Nor would I nuke them to defrost them personally.
+Microwave also a no-no, you will ruin the texture of the shrimp.

 If you try these shrimp you will probably like them as much as we do.
 I find them super convenient to have in the freezer.
 TJ’s sells these Wild Red Shrimp (1 lb. bag) for $9.99